 These maps denote the average annual chance of a meteorological drought occurring (%).
 Droughts are defined as 3 months of precipitation minus evapotranspiration values considerably below normal conditions; calculated through the Standardized Precipitation - Evapotranspiration Index (SPEI; see 'Drought' in Glossary).

-It can be noted that an increase in droughts under future climate conditions will be most pronounced in the east of the country.
+It can be noted that currently, the probability of droughts is the highest in the south of the country, while climate change will increase the drought frequency in the north-east.
 This is particularly important for areas dependent on rainfall for their water resources.